 What happens if I cannot come to Helsinki on time at the start of the semester?

 Degree students: Registering as a non-attending student during the first academic year is possible only under specific circumstances pursuant to the Universities Act (Universities Act, section 39).
 During their first academic year, a student may register as a non-attending student if they are unable to begin their studies due to a COVID-19-related decision issued by the authorities or due to some other compelling reasons related to the epidemic.
-Subsection 4 added to the Universities Act is temporarily valid from 1 July 2020 to 31 July 2021, but the Act should be valid also for the academic year 2021-2022 .
+Subsection 4 added to the Universities Act is temporarily valid from 1 July 2020 to 31 July 2022.
 Please contact the Admissions Office if you have any questions!

 Exchange student: Make sure to stay in contact with your exchange coordinator at Uniarts Helsinki as your studies are planned individually.